By-Laws

 Section 1: Name

-The legal name of this organization is Oil Slicker Society International.
-(Use "The Club" or "OSSi" through the rest of this document.)
+The legal name of this organization is Oil Slickers Society International, Inc. (Use "The Club" or "OSSi" through the rest of this document.)

 Section 2: Purpose